cobwebos/docs/articles/virtual-machines/virtual-machines-linux-classic-rdma-cluster.md

 # Create a custom private network in Azure
 # Replace 10.32.0.0 with your virtual network address space
 # Replace <network-name> with your network identifier
-# Select a region where VMs are available, such as China North
+# Select a region where A8 and A9 VMs are available, such as China North
-# See Azure Pricing pages for prices and availability of VMs
+# See Azure Pricing pages for prices and availability of A8 and A9 VMs

 azure network vnet create -l "China North" -e 10.32.0.0 -i 16 <network-name>

 # Create a cloud service.
-All the instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
+All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
 # Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.

 azure service create <cloud-service-name> --location "China North" -s <subscription-ID>